 WISE are excited to be part of a brand-new research project investigating how to engage more girls in computing.
 We are partnering with the Raspberry Pi Foundation, the Behavioural Insights Team, STEM Learning, BCS, The Chartered Institute for IT, alongside Apps for Good, to work on ‘Gender Balance in Computing’.
-This project is due to begin early next year.

 Research by the University of Roehampton and the Royal Society recently found that only 20% of computing candidates for GCSE and 10% for A level Computer Science were girls.
 ‘Gender Balance in Computing’ will develop and roll out multiple projects with the aim of increasing the number of girls choosing to study a computing subjects at GCSE and A Level.
 These projects will run from 2019-2022 across Key Stages 1-4 – involving over 15,000 students and 550 schools.